 Best dog food for those with joint problems: Hills J/D Mobility

 If your dog has joint problems, this food is one of the best dog food brands for them.
-With a Masters in animal science focusing on animal nutrition, Andrea Antonelli, another veterinarian at Hodes Veterinary Group has specific criteria when it comes to feeding her dogs.
-Some breeds like her German Shepherds are prone to joint problems, and the Hills J/D Mobility formula fits the bill for her three shepherds, Thor, Blitz, and Boris, along with her pitbull, Slyvia.
-“I will only feed my dogs food from companies that will give me a fed and dry matter percentage.”
-“Fed” is the moisture content in the food, and “dry” is the actual amount of nutrients minus moisture.
+With a Masters in animal science, focusing on animal nutrition, Andrea Antonelli (another veterinarian at Hodes Veterinary Group) has specific criteria when it comes to feeding her dogs.
+Some breeds are prone to joint problems, and the Hills J/D Mobility formula fits the bill for her three German Shepherds, Thor, Blitz, and Boris, along with her pitbull, Sylvia.
+“I will only feed my dogs food from companies that will give me a fed and dry matter percentage,” she says, meaning the moisture content (‘fed’) and the amount of nutrients minus moisture (‘dry’).
 “I want to know exactly what is going in my dog’s mouth.”
+We can all agree with the importance of that!
 Next, make sure you know these sneaky ways dog food labels lie to you.